saron2006/19AI547-Blockchain-for-Business/Ex_No_5_Zero-Knowledge Proof (ZK) Private Voting System.md

 Mimics real-world ZK voting applications in governance and DAOs.

 # RESULT:
-The implement a fully private and transparent voting system using Zero-Knowledge Proofs (ZKPs) is successfully executed.
+ thus,The implement a fully private and transparent voting system using Zero-Knowledge Proofs (ZKPs) is successfully executed.